Instagram Tips & Strategies

 By Spencer Lanoue

 Closing your Instagram business account is a big step, whether you're rebranding, shutting down a project, or just simplifying your online presence.
-This guide will walk you through all your options - from temporarily deactivating your profile to permanently deleting it, and even switching back to a personal account.
+This guide will walk you through all your options - ranging from temporarily deactivating your profile to permanently deleting it, and even switching back to a personal account.
 We'll cover each process with clear, step-by-step instructions so you can feel confident in your choice.

 Before You Go: Understanding Your Options

 First, it's important to know the difference between deactivating, deleting, and switching your account type.
-Each action has a different outcome, and picking the right one now can save you a lot of frustration later.
+Each action has a different outcome, and choosing the right one now can save you a lot of frustration later.
 Let's break down the three main paths you can take.

 Option 1: Temporarily Deactivating Your Account

 Think of deactivation as putting your account on pause.
 When you temporarily deactivate your account, your profile - along with all your content like photos, videos, comments, and likes - becomes completely hidden from the public.
 To everyone else, it’s as if your account doesn't exist.
-However, all your data is safe and sound, waiting for you to return.
+However, all your data remains safe and waiting for you to return.

 This is the best option if: